-Liberty Park consists of property within the boundaries of South Pearl Street, Madison Avenue, Broadway, and Hudson Avenue in the City of Albany, referred to as Liberty Park, held by the Corporation for possible redevelopment.
+Liberty Park consists of properties within the boundaries of South Pearl Street, Madison Avenue, Broadway, and Hudson Avenue in the City of Albany, referred to as Liberty Park, held by the Corporation for possible redevelopment.

 The Corporation records Liberty Park assets at historical cost.
 Cost is considered the appropriate basis for this project because several uncertainties exist with regard to the timing and nature of redevelopment completion.
-Cost includes the purchase price of the property and site improvement and development costs.
+Cost includes the purchase price of the property, site improvements, development costs, and other capitalizable costs.
 The costs of normal maintenance and operation of the properties that do not add to the value of the properties are not capitalized.
 Cost basis does not necessarily represent fair value.